Compare Electricity Plans

 Here are the AGL Energy plans on our database for SE QLD.
 These are products from a referral partner†.
 These costs are based on the Energex energy network in Brisbane but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-Ergon Energy scored three stars for its overall satisfaction, value for money, bill and cost clarity and online tools and advice this year.
-Its customer service and ease of sign-up however, managed four stars.
+EnergyAustralia scored three stars for overall satisfaction this year, as well as value for money, customer service, bill and cost clarity, online tools and advice and ease of sign-up.

-Picking a new electricity provider is not a simple decision, but the good news is that most companies offer plans with no contract agreements – or at least no exit fees – meaning you can easily switch if things don’t work out as you had hoped.
-Our customer reviews offer a helpful insight into how existing customers rate the biggest operators in South East Queensland – and our database shows where you can find the cheapest rates in the Brisbane area – but you will only really know an energy company once you have signed up to it.
-To help you on your search however, here are some quick things to consider before signing up:
+Our customer reviews offer a helpful insight into how existing customers rate the biggest operators in SEQ – and our database shows where you can find the cheapest rates in the Brisbane area – but you will only really know an energy company once you have signed up to it.
+To help you with your search, however, here are some quick things to consider before signing up:

 All power companies are required by law to publish energy price fact sheets for each of their products, where you will be able to find the answers to these questions.
-And if you can’t find what you are looking for, don’t be afraid to pick up the phone and discuss your queries with the retailer directly
+And if you can’t find what you are looking for, don’t be afraid to pick up the phone and discuss your queries with the retailer directly .

 As an energy customer, you have consumer rights, so if you’re not happy with your existing agreement, make sure you contact your retailer and seek a resolution.
-If you decide to switch providers, you have a 10-day cooling off period to change your mind without incurring any fees.
+If you decide to switch providers, you have a 10-day cooling-off period to change your mind without incurring any fees.
 When comparing offers, be sure to check the costs you’ll be charged and keep our customer ratings in mind.
 ‘Cheapest’ doesn’t automatically mean the ‘best’, but for a helpful guide on power prices in Brisbane and the surrounding areas, consult our dedicated QLD electricity cost comparison report.

 Although price is arguably the biggest influence on choosing your next provider, it’s important not to overlook other features of a power retailer.
 This includes customer service, value-add incentives, rewards programs and discounts to help you find the best value plan.
 Keep price in mind, but always review brands on other factors that offer value elsewhere, as this will help separate the average deals from the great.